TarEnethil/archivar/devtools/README.md

 flask run
 ```

-Be sure to work on your own branch(es), preferably branched from the next*-branch for the upcoming version.
+Be sure to work on your own branch(es).

 ## Changes to the database